braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/cloud_ingestion/deletes.md

 User delete syncs are supported for all available Cloud Data Ingestion data sources.
 Follow the normal setup steps for the data warehouse you want to connect to, including creating a role that can access the delete table.

-Source tables for user deletes shoudl inclulde one or more user identifier types, and an UPDATED_AT timestamp.
+Source tables for user deletes should inclulde one or more user identifier types, and an UPDATED_AT timestamp.
 Payload columns are not supported for user delete data.

 - `UPDATED_AT` - The time this row was updated in or added to the table.
 We will only sync rows that have been added or updated since the last sync.
 - User identifier columns.
 Your table may contain one or more user identifier columns.
 Each row should only contain one identifier (either `external_id`, the combination of `alias_name` and `alias_label`, or `braze_id`.
 A source table may columns for one, two, or all three identifier types.